BlogInternational Epilepsy Day: epilepsy's influence on medical cannabis in the UK

 Innovations and future research in cannabis-based epilepsy treatments

-Can we predict the future?
+Can we predict where the future is taking us?

 As medical cannabis continues to gain acceptance globally, an exponential number of clinical trials are being conducted to explore the potential of cannabinoids in treating a range of health conditions.
 While epilepsy has been one of the most researched areas so far, there are still many avenues that researchers are exploring.